ArduPilot/ardupilot_wiki/common/source/docs/common-optical-flow-sensor-setup.rst

 Testing the sensor
 ==================

 With the sensor connected to the autopilot, connect to the autopilot with the Mission Planner and open the Flight Data screen's Status tab.
-If the sensor is operating you should see non-zero opt_m_x, opt_m_y and an opt_qua values.
+If the sensor is operating you should see non-zero opt_m_x, opt_m_y and opt_qua values.

 .. image:: ../../../images/PX4Flow_CheckForData_MP.png
     :target: ../_images/PX4Flow_CheckForData_MP.png